-The Anatop regulators are registered by DTS file arch/arm/boot/dts/imx6.dtsi The Anatop regulators are registered by DTS file arch/arm/boot/dts/imx6.dtsi
+The Anatop regulators are registered in each SoC specific dts file.
+For example, on the i.MX 6Quad/6DualLite/6Solo, the DTS file is arch/arm/boot/dts/imx6qdl.dtsi.

 To get to the Anatop regulator configuration, use the commandbitbake linux-imx -c menuconfig.
 On the configuration screen select Configure Kernel, exit, and when the next screen appears, choose.
 The following Linux kernel configurations are provided for the Anatop Regulator driver: